The NANOGrav 12.5-Year Data Set: Monitoring Interstellar Scattering Delays: Discussion

 \subsection{Scattering Variability and Correlations with Dispersion Measure \& Flux Density Variations}

 We have searched for correlations between scattering delays and DM variations and scattering delay and flux density for pulsars with at least 10 scattering measurements.
 These coefficients were determined using only epochs where both scattering delay and $\Delta$DM or flux data were available.
 The data and their corresponding correlations with $\Delta$DM and flux density are shown in Figure \ref{dmx_plots_3} and Table \ref{table_chi}, respectively.
 Here, we only examine the linear Pearson correlation (Equation \ref{pearson}) since theoretical predictions in the literature show support for this type of correlation.
-DMs and flux densities were obtained from NANOGrav’s wideband timing analysis \citep{wideband}.
+DMs and flux densities were obtained from NANOGrav's wideband timing analysis \citep{wideband}.
 DMX determines DM variations by treating DM($t$) as a piecewise constant and fitting for a new DM at up to six-day intervals along with the rest of the parameters in our timing model.
+In order to examine the variability of the flux density in each pulsar as a function of time, we performed a reduced $\chi^2$ analysis using a model consisting of the weighted average of the combined flux densities.
+For a given time series with measurements of a parameter, $x$, we define our reduced $\chi^2$ as